Jean Michel Lauzon

 No at all.
 I knew partway into my PhD that I did not want to be an academic but didn't really have much direction after that.
 Neither of my supervisors had many contacts outside of the academic realm but they did find a postdoctoral fellowship for me working with the Canadian forest products industry.
 This exposed me to performing research within an economic framework, which was fascinating.
 During my postdoc I worked with another professor to spin-out a cancer imaging company and once that ran its course I worked at a start-up incubator helping companies expand into international markets.
-Now I work in product management for a software company.
+Now I work in marketing for a software company.
 I'm not sure I could have planned that path even if I'd wanted to!

 What motivated you to pursue graduate work at UBC?

 I went to Mount Allison, a small university in New Brunswick that doesn't have a graduate program so the undergraduate students do all the research.
 For a small university they had an active chemistry research program and I had the opportunity to perform research, publish papers, travel to particle accelerators in the UK and TRIUMF in Vancouver, and be a teaching assistant.
 One of my supervisors, Laurel Schafer, came to a conference we were hosting and gave a fantastic talk so I approached my professors for advice.
 They all said she was an amazing up-and-coming talent and I would be lucky to work for her.
 I asked if I could join her group and 4 months later I started my graduate studies at UBC.

 What did you enjoy the most about your time as a graduate student at UBC?

 The people I met, both in a professional and personal fashion, were incredible.
 That goes for the faculty and staff as well, not just the other students.
 The access to skiing didn't hurt either.

 What key things did you do, or what attitudes or approaches did you have, that contributed to your success?